orogvany/BIP32-Ed25519-java/README.md

 They are designed to be replaced with open source libs as time permits.

 Current state:
-* BIP32 implemented, Ed25519 works for SLIP-0100
+* BIP-32 implemented, Ed25519 works for SLIP-0100
 * Not using https://cardanolaunch.com/assets/Ed25519_BIP.pdf, decided on using SLIP-0010 due to ease of implementation and test vectors supplied.
 * BIP-44 utility methods exist

 TODO:
-* BIP39 - Support for mnemonic codes (should be libs out there already)
+* BIP-39 - Support for mnemonic codes (should be libs out there already)
-* A much needed code refactor/cleanup

 ## Compiling
 ```